 |AVID POWER Circular Saw 15 Amp 7-1/4 inch Electric Circular Saw with Guide and Saw Blade Cutting Tool, Corded|

-- How does an electric miter saw blade brake work?
+- How does a saw dust collector work?

 - What should I look for when buying a circular saw?

 - What size circular saw will cut a 4×4?

 - Why do dust collectors have two bags?

 - How far can a dust collector work?

 - How big should my dust collector be?

 - What is the difference between a Mitre saw and a circular saw?

 - Can you use a wet and dry vacuum as a dust extractor?